That’s why I’ve come up with numerous examples to illustrate the varieties of diction and how it can enhance your writing.

 Poetic diction is the use of language to evoke a mood or feeling.

-Specifically, poetic diction relies on repetition, alliteration, figurative language, and other devices to create an emotional response in the reader.
+Specifically, poetic diction relies on repetition, alliteration, figurative language, and other literary devices to create an emotional response in the reader.

 Although poetic diction is most often used in poetry, it can be found in other forms of writing, such as song lyrics, limericks, or even advertising copy.